Liao dynasty: Daozong (1055–1101)

-In 1059 the tribal judges were ordered to refer all capital cases to the local prefect or magistrate for review.
-If anyone claimed that the sentence was unjust, it was to be referred to the central government for a decision.
-This possibly led to the rebellion of pro-Khitan elements under Zhongyuan in 1063.
-In 1061, Zhongyuan's son Nielugu was appointed southern commissioner for military affairs, and became a figurehead for dissident noblemen.
-Chief among the dissidents was Xiao Hudu, the northern commissioner for military affairs.
-In 1063, the dissidents ambushed Daozong while he was out on a hunting trip.
-Daozong was wounded when he had his horse shot out from under him by crossbowmen.
-He was saved by his servants while his mother, the Empress Dowager Renyi (Xiao Tali), led the guards to ward off the attackers.
-The battle lasted until dawn.
-Nielugu was killed by a stray arrow, Hudu fled and drowned himself, and Zhongyuan also fled and committed suicide.
-Yelü Ming, viceroy of the Southern Capital and a co-conspirator in the rebellion, did not give up when he heard of Zhongyuan's demise.
-He led a force of Kumo Xi into the capital and armed them with weapons to prepare for combat, but his deputy governor mobilized the Chinese garrison to resist them.
-When orders from the emperor arrived, Ming was executed.
-All the conspirators and their families, among them Xiao Ge, were executed, resulting in extensive changes in Liao leadership.
+Daozong's court was initially dominated by two men, Xiao Ge and Xiao Ala.
+They had a falling out and Ge denounced Ala for voicing harsh criticisms at the government, resulting in Ala's execution by strangulation, leaving the court under the control of Xiao Ge (who retired the following year), Yelü Renxian, and Yelü Yixin.
+Renxian and Yixin came into conflict with Zhongyuan, who wanted to remove Renxian from the southern Chancellery.
+In 1059, the tribal judges were subordinated to the local prefect or magistrate, increasing imperial oversight over local Khitan affairs.
+In 1063, pro-Khitan elements led by Zhongyuan rebelled and ambushed Daozong while he was out on a hunting trip.
+Daozong was wounded by crossbows and fell from his horse but he was saved by his servants while his mother, the Empress Dowager Renyi (Xiao Tali), led the guards to ward off the attackers.
+The rebel leaders were either killed or committed suicide, including Zhongyuan.
+All the conspirators and their families were executed, resulting in extensive changes in Liao leadership.

 After the rebellion, Yelü Yixin and his ally Yelü Renxian jointly controlled the Northern Commission for Military Affairs for a while.
 In 1065, Renxian became commander in chief.
 For the next 15 years, Yixin exercised unrivaled influence in court and acted opportunistically to advance self-interest, selecting corrupt and worthless men for office, taking bribes, and allowing the military to do anything they wanted.
 Renxian tried to contain him but eventually left for the post of viceroy of the Southern Capital.
 Daozong remained aloof from politics, providing no real leadership, and instead opted to pursue his own scholarly interests.
 In 1064 he ordered a search for books lacking in the imperial collection.
 In 1074 the government distributed copies of the Records of the Grand Historian and the Book of Han.
 In the same year a bureau for compiling national history was established, which produced in 1085 Veritable Records for the first seven reigns.
 Daozong gathered prominent scholars around him to expound on various canonical texts and greatly patronized Buddhist monks.
 In 1090 a Song envoy commented on how lavishly the emperor patronized the Buddhist clergy and their all-pervasive influence on society.
-In the latter years of Daozong's reign, he all but abandoned his administrative duties.
-So ambivalent about administration was the emperor that he selected officials by having the candidates roll dice.
-This was how the historian who compiled the record of his reign was selected.
+In the latter years of Daozong's reign, he all but abandoned his administrative duties and selected officials by having the candidates roll dice.
+The historian who compiled the record of his reign was selected in this manner.